 Pipe Bending Torque Calculations: Detailed Guide

-The pipe bending process developed with the rise of industries such as automobiles, motorcycles, bicycles, and petrochemicals.
+The pipe bending process has evolved significantly with the rise of various industries such as automobiles, motorcycles, bicycles, and petrochemicals.
+This process is essential for creating precise and durable bends in pipes used in these sectors.

 Figure 6-19 Bending Pipe with Core on Bending Machine